Banff Avenue Pedestrian Zone

 Banff is only 4 square kilometres in area.
 Parking is very limited and navigating will be affected by detours.
 Visitors to the Banff townsite should plan their route to one of the main parking lots, all within 10 minutes walking distance of the downtown core.

-- If staying overnight in a hotel or camping, enter Banff from the TransCanada Highway at the Banff Avenue/Lake Minnewanka entrance
+- If staying overnight in a hotel or camping, enter Banff at the Banff Avenue/Lake Minnewanka entrance.
+This is the quickest way to most hotels and the campgrounds, which offer free transit into downtown.

 - The closure area has two accessible stalls which will be relocated to Wolf Street and Buffalo Street to maintain access